About the AAF

 Managing federated access

-AAF lowers the costs and effort associated with federated identity management in each individual subscriber organisation.
+The AAF enables seamless access to resources, lowering the effort and costs associated with federated identity management in each individual subscriber organisation.
 It also removes inter-organisational barriers to collaboration by enabling people to quickly and easily connect with electronic resources.
 Resource providers are also able to quickly and easily connect their services to over 1 million people connected to the AAF today.

 Operating as a shared service, the growing AAF subscriber base encompasses many leading organisations in the research and education sector, these include: